Sigma-Klaytn/sigma-core/README.md

 ## Before the audit, please be noted

--   All contracts above are UUPSUpgradeableSmartContract.
+-   All auditing contracts above are UUPSUpgradeableSmartContract.
 -   Test codes are provided for all auditing contract except KlayswapEscrow.sol (It's too dependent on Klayswap Contract.
 Only Mainnet test has been done).
+-   All auditing contracts above are conducted static security analyze using slither.
+You can find a result at **./slither-analyze/**.

 ## Sigma